-- Complete the Personal Services Contract Template or Professional Services Contract, including services to be performed and payment terms in Exhibits A and B.
+- ♦ Complete the Professional Services Agreement, including services to be performed and payment terms in Exhibits A and B.

-- If any modifications to the template’s Terms and Conditions are deemed necessary, contact UNCG Purchasing for review and approval before proceeding.
+- ♦ If any modifications to the template’s Terms and Conditions are deemed necessary, contact UNCG Procurement Services for review and approval before proceeding.

-- ♦ Create a cart in eMarketplace for the same payment terms as the contract, attach the contract and submit your order.
+- ♦ Create a cart in SpartanMart for the same payment terms as the contract, attach the contract and submit your order.

 4b: If your department is using Total Contract Manager (TCM)